kjpgit/vilark/README.md

 This project is the culmination of 25 years of experience.
 I hope it brings you as much joy as it does me.

-© 2023 Karl Pickett / ViLark Project
+© 2023 Karl Pickett / Vilark Project